allisonstill/ParentAidATX-Single-Parent-Resources-in-Austin-/README.md

 - Quality Rating
 - Age Range of Children
 #### **Media:**
-  - Google Maps/Location
+  - Google Maps for location
-  - Picture of Childcare Location
+  - Image of Childcare Location
   - Link to Childcare Website

 #### **Connections to Other Models:**